-If you were like me as a college runner, you hated doing running stretches before and after training.
+If you were like me as a college runner, you hated doing pre-running stretches before and after training.
 I’d do it with the group, but if I was on my own that day, I’d often skip it altogether.

 Pre-workout running stretches don’t have to take a ton of time.
-Even ten minutes or so can dramatically improve your running form and help you feel stronger, run faster, and prevent injuries.
+Even ten minutes or so can dramatically improve your running form speed and help you feel stronger, run faster, and prevent injuries.

 Pro Tip: While pre-run dynamic stretching is crucial–so is deeper, post-run static stretching.
 Don’t forget to practice stretching at the end of your run.
 Stretching after a workout is just as important as beforehand to prevent stiffness and keep your muscles and joints healthy.